-Throughout the year Oxford Sixth Form College runs a number of extra-curricular activities, including debating, music, film, law, table tennis and football – along with social events such as international evenings, fundraising events and film screenings.
-At the beginning of Michaelmas Term (autumn) there is an informal welcome party, and at the end of term a Christmas party.
-A boating trip is also held in early summer – a gentle finale to the academic year.
+Throughout the year Oxford Sixth Form College runs a number of social events such as international evenings, fundraising events and film screenings.
+At the beginning of the autumn term, there is an informal welcome party and, at the end of term, a Christmas party.
+A punting and picnic party trip is also held in early summer, as well as a Summer Ball to see the academic year out in style.

 Students wishing to play rugby, hockey, lacrosse or any other team sport on a serious basis can often be introduced to city or University clubs.

-Students who want to undertake other extra-curricular activities are supported by the Activities Manager, who works with the Personal Tutor Coordinator and the Student Services Director to put on lunchtime speakers and other activities that might be of interest to students.
+Students who want to undertake other extra-curricular activities are supported by the Student Council Manager, who works with the Senior Tutors to put on lunchtime speakers and other activities that might be of interest to students.
 Students who are seemingly withdrawn or shy are also encouraged to participate as part of a group, which helps them to grow in self-confidence.

 If you would like to discover what Oxford Sixth Form College can offer, or see the College yourself, you can contact us to find out about our open days and book a tour.
 Call us today on +44(0)1865 793333, or email us at firstname.lastname@example.org.